shinde-mahendra/training-notes/freestyle-job.md

 - **Build Steps**: Define the steps to execute during the build process.
 - **Post-Build Actions**: Configure actions to perform after the build completes.

+## Options under `General` stage

+**Discard Old Builds**:
+This option helps manage storage by automatically discarding old build artifacts.
+You can set conditions like the maximum number of builds to keep or the maximum number of days to retain builds.

+**This project is parameterized**:
+Enabling this option allows you to define parameters that can be used during the build process.
+For example, you can prompt for user inputs like strings, choices, or files, and these parameters can be accessed within the build script.

+**Throttle Builds**:
+This feature allows you to control the number of concurrent builds that can run.
+You can specify a maximum number of builds to be executed simultaneously, which helps manage resource usage and prevent overloading your build server.

+**Execute concurrent builds if necessary**:
+This option permits multiple builds to run concurrently for the same project.
+It's useful when you have multiple build requests and want to speed up the process by executing them in parallel.

 ## Demo 1

 1. Login into Jenkins with Admin User